bonitasoft/bonita-doc/md/bpm-api.md

   "connectorId":"the connector id (string)",
-  "id":"the identifier (long) of the connector instance", "name":"the name (string) of the connector", "activationEvent":"the name (string) of hte event that activsted the connector instance", "state":"the state (string) of the connector", "archivedDate": "the date (('yyyy-MM-dd HH:mm:ss.SSS')) when this connecctor instance was archived, for example '2014-10-17 16:05:42.626'", "containerId":"the identifier (long) of the containing activity instance",
+  "id":"the identifier (long) of the connector instance", "name":"the name (string) of the connector", "activationEvent":"the name (string) of the event that activsted the connector instance", "state":"the state (string) of the connector", "archivedDate": "the date (('yyyy-MM-dd HH:mm:ss.SSS')) when this connecctor instance was archived, for example '2014-10-17 16:05:42.626'", "containerId":"the identifier (long) of the containing activity instance",